WW Recipe of the Day: Nana's Maple Walnut Birthday Cake

 - Remove from the oven and allow to cool on a rack 10 to 15 minutes.
 Remove from the pan and allow to cool completely.
 Frost with maple icing.
 Sprinkle with chopped nuts if desired.

 - To make the frosting, put the butter and cream cheese into a very large bowl.
 Beat with an electric mixer until very smooth.
-Gradually add 2 cups of the powdered sugar and beat well.
+Gradually add 1 cup of the powdered sugar and beat well.
 Add the milk and maple extract and beat well.
-Gradually beat in the additional cup of sugar.
+Gradually beat in the additional half-cup of sugar.
 Beat in enough additional milk until the frosting reaches the spreading consistency you desire.

 More Maple-flavored recipes…